-Snow removal crews were hampered early in the weekend, but made progress to remove the white stuff from residential neighbourhoods.
+Snow removal crews were hampered early in the weekend, but made progress over the weekend to remove the white stuff from residential neighbourhoods.

 But some streets were skipped because of a number of parked cars.